nadegeferket/TSA-QualityofLife/README.md

 tweet.to_csv('tweet_info2017mindfulness.csv')
 user.to_csv('user_info2017mindfulness.csv')

-#Divide the data into 5 different files according to Flemish region
+#Divide the data into 5 different files according to Flemish region and all of its subregions in the Flemish_regions file (French equivalents also added)

 df_provincie = pd.read_csv("Flemish_regions.csv")
 provincieNamen = ["Limburg","Antwerpen","Vlaams_Brabant","West_Vlaanderen","Oost_Vlaanderen"]